 As this is one of the areas that gets damaged most often if you drop your bins, then the importance of this should not be understated.

-The eycups themselves are very typical, have an external diameter of 43mm and have a thin rubber coating.
-Whilst these may not be the most comfortable that I have come across, they are also not particularily uncomfortable.
+The eyecups themselves are very typical, have an external diameter of 43mm and have a thin rubber coating.
+Whilst these may not be the most comfortable that I have come across, they are also not particularly uncomfortable.

 The twist-up (and down) mechanism on my sample was very smooth and whilst the cup did have a tiny amount of free play, they amount is so minimal that it should not be considered an issue.